solvcon/solvcon/doc/source/concept.rst

 easy-to-use and flexible framework for general problems or physical models.
 For the balance, to mix Python with another number crunching programming language, usually FORTRAN, is a reasonable take, and the result turns out to be very good.
-Codes developed using Solvcon_ are just as fast as their pure-FORTRAN counterpart, and sometimes even faster.
+Codes developed using SOLVCON_ are just as fast as their pure-FORTRAN counterpart, and sometimes even faster.

 Big Picture
 +++++++++++

 There is an entry point for every program on the earth.
-The entry point for the simulation code using Solvcon_ would be a **driving script** written in Python.
+The entry point for the simulation code using SOLVCON_ would be a **driving script** written in Python.
 The driving script dictates how to run the simulation code, and is responsible for all the setting-up and finalizing things.